 When to Plant and How to Grow Borage

 Borage is an annual herb.
-It is self-seeding and is possible for borage to be a perennial in Phoenix.
+It is self-seeding and is possible for borage to be a perennial in in gardening zone 9b or Phoenix.
 Plant seeds October through January.

 How Long Does it Take Borage to Sprout?